What do You Know About Memory?

 In order for information to encoded into the learner’s long-term memory, it must meet two criteria:

 Think of the training YOU do.
-How well does it meet these 2 criteria?
+How well does it meet these 2 criteria for helping your students to remember?

 Making Better Training